pagmatt/pagmatt.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-# subtitle: <a href='https://www.pip.tu-darmstadt.de/ag_pip/index.en.jsp'>Psychology of Information Processing, TU Darmstadt</a>.
-Address.
-Contacts.
-Moto.
-Etc.

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   # address: >
   #  <p>555 your office number</p>
   #  <p>123 your address street</p>